-Service pre 1 April 2008 Service post 1 April 2008 Pension Each year worked is worth 1/80 x Each year worked is worth final pensionable salary.
-1/60 x final pensionable salary.
+Service pre 1 April 2008 Service post 1 April 2008 Pension Each year worked is worth 1/80 x final Each year worked is worth 1/60 x pensionable salary. final pensionable salary.
 Lump sum Automatic lump sum of 3 x salary.
 No automatic lump sum.
-In addition, part of the annual Part of the annual pension can pension can be exchanged for a be exchanged for a one-off one-off tax-free cash payment.
-A tax-free cash payment.
-A lump lump sum of £12 is paid for each sum of £12 is paid for each£1 £1 of pension given up. of pension given up.
+In addition, part of the annual pension Part of the annual pension can be can be exchanged for a one-off tax- exchanged for a one-off tax-free free cash payment.
+A lump sum of £12 cash payment.
+A lump sum of is paid for each £1 of pension given £12 is paid for each£1 of pension up. given up.